 Pinkeye, also known as conjunctivitis, is typically caused by an infection of the conjunctiva – the outer layer of the eye.
 This infection can be viral, bacterial, or even fungal.
 In most cases, these infections are annoying and possibly painful but will have no serious consequences.
-Despite this, it's a good idea to go see an optometrist in Plano and Prosper to make sure that your eyes aren't infected with something more dangerous.
+Despite this, it's a good idea to go see an optometrist in Plano to make sure that your eyes aren't infected with something more dangerous.

 Symptoms of Pinkeye